Wisconsin adds 5,095 new COVID-19 cases Thanksgiving Day, 62 new deaths

-As many celebrated Thanksgiving, COVID-19 cases continued to rise with nearly 6,000 new infections reported Thursday along with 62 deaths, according to the state Department of Health Services.
+As many celebrated Thanksgiving, COVID-19 cases continued to rise with more than 5,000 new infections reported Thursday along with 62 deaths, according to the state Department of Health Services.

 The department reported 5,095 new COVID-19 cases, bringing the statewide total up to 374,537 infections since the pandemic began.